SwedbankPay/developer.swedbankpay.com/_includes/callback.md

 The callbacks are currently sent from either `51.107.183.58` or `91.132.170.1` in both the test and production environment.

+{% include alert.html type="warning" icon="warning" body="Starting from March
-Starting from March 12th 2025, callbacks will be sent from one of the IP addresses in this interval, and we strongly advise you to whitelist them as soon as possible:
+12th 2025, callbacks will be sent from one of the IP addresses in this interval, and we strongly advise you to whitelist them as soon as possible:

-`20.91.170.120–127` (`20.91.170.120/29`)
+`20.91.170.120–127` (`20.91.170.120/29`)." %}

-### FAQ – Change of IP Addresses for Callbacks
+#### FAQ – Change of IP Addresses for Callbacks

 {% capture acc-1 %}
 We will be updating the IP addresses from which callbacks for eCommerce payments